 Please bring your own stationery to the exam in a clear pencil case or bag.
 Ensure you have removed any notes or unpermitted materials.
 All pencil cases will be checked by the Exam Invigilators.
 Students are advised to complete their exam scripts in black ink.

-The use of sellotape, correction tap/fluids or correction pens is not permitted in the exam.
+The use of sellotape, correction tape/fluids or correction pens is not permitted in the exam.

-We strongly advise you to bring a printed copy of your final exam timetable to you exam, as this will usually have your seat number on it.
-The timetable will help the exam invigilators quickly resolve any queries.
+We strongly advise you to check your on-line exam timetable for your exam, as this will usually have your seat number listed.

 Calculators (if permitted)

 Calculators can only be used in an exam if the rubric of your exam paper says that they are permitted.
 Check with your tutor or module lead if you are unsure.